vedaldi/practical-cnn/README.md

 1. Set the current directory to the practical base directory.
 2. Run `./extra/genfonts.sh`.
-This will download the Google Fonts and extract them as PNG files.
+This will download the Google Fonts and extract them as PNG files in `./extra/fonts`.
 3. Run `./extra/genstring.sh`.
 This will create
   `data/sentence-lato.png`.
 4. Run `conda activate practical ; python -m extra.pack_fonts`.
 This will create `data/charsdb.pth`.